AliRezaJoodi/Electronics_Modules/Converter_Frequency to Voltage/README.md

 I tested it for many times and worked great.

 It has included:
-- Hardware Design (Included hardware layers)
+- Hardware (Included hardware layers)
 - Pictures (Included photos samples made)

 ### Schematic: V1.1